The essence of this rule is, don’t delay.

 Things can get less clear when it comes to bigger choices, when there are Decisions to be made.
 Here, you have to look for internal signs that tell you whether you truly haven’t thought things through yet, or if you’re just stalling.

 This is partly about the perils of procrastination, the high cost of putting things off, but there’s more to it.
 Doing things right away, small things like cleaning up, and bigger things, like acting on decisions, builds its own momentum, generates motivation and energy, excitement.
-It can become self-fueling.
+It becomes self-fueling.
 And this is a fine frame of mind to be in when tiny farming: happy and driven.